Surf-lovers from around the world come to Portugal for a taste of its

 (3km south) and São Lourenço (7km north).
 The first one is famous for

-its powerful waves, and it’s among the best places to surf in Europe.
+its powerful waves, and is among the best places to surf in Europe.

-Foz do Lizandro is the largest beach in Ericeira, it’s slightly calmer
+Foz do Lizandro is the largest beach in Ericeira, but it’s slightly calmer

 as it has a small river flowing in between.
 Finally, there’s São